qit2/GamerSaviors/lab3/readme.txt

 David Finck:

 My markup is semantically correct on my resume because each tag that I use has a reason for being there and it makes sense to the place where I put it.
 I did not just use div tags everywhere in my code.
-For thhe top section I used a header tag because I was the header of my resume page which had my name and my personal information.
+For the top section I used a header tag because I was the header of my resume page which had my name and my personal information.
 After that I used an article tag to be around all of my main information like education, projects, and work experience.
 I then used an aside tag for all of the little information like related courses and skills.
 I put the aside tag because this inifoormation was just a side thing and wasn't meant to be the main focus.
 Inside these tags I kept a similar style that repeated for each section so I reuse the same tags a few times.
 The tags I reused were